Wallet Attestation

 Sequence of Entity Statements that composes the Trust Chain related to the Relying Party.

-The body of the Wallet Attestation JWT MUST contain:
+The body of the Wallet Attestation JWT MUST contain the following parameters:

 Claim